-Front, cross or side gabled roofs are seen most often but hipped is possible.
-Dormers are seen on side gabled roofs.
-Front and side gabled roofs are most popular and side gabled was the most popular form in the northeastern and mid-western states.
+Front, cross or side-gabled roofs are seen most often, but hipped is possible.
+Dormers are seen on side-gabled roofs.
+Front and side-gabled roofs are most popular, and side-gabled was the most popular form in the northeastern and mid-western states.
 It is the detail in the unenclosed eaves that makes the style distinctive.
-Look for exposed rafter ends along the roof edge(s) and decorative knee braces and brackets beneath.
+Look for exposed rafter ends along the roof edge(s), decorative knee braces and brackets beneath.

 The porch can be full or partial and runs along the front of the house.
-The upper columns that support the low overhanging roof are usually short and square but rest on massive piers that begin on the ground and continue upwards to the roof, sometimes through the porch floor.
+The upper columns that support the low overhanging roof are usually short and square.
+However they rest on massive piers that begin on the ground and continue upwards to the roof, sometimes through the porch floor.
 They can be tapered and are clad with stone, brick, concrete or stucco, but shingle and clapboard are used as well.

 Double hung windows in Craftsman houses are similar to those found in the Prairie style and contain variable geometric patterns in the upper sash.
 Four-over-one or six-over-one sash windows are the norm.